 Be aware that Japanese law requires annual rabies vaccinations for all pets.
 Please keep your pet current on their vaccinations.

-Please call or stop in if you have any questions.
+Please feel free to contact us via phone, email, or Facebook anytime during our business hours with any questions you may have.